 Part 1: About DTS

-Home theater is full of monikers and acronyms, and one of most recognizable acronyms in home theater audio are the letters DTS.
-DTS stands for Digital Theater Systems (now officially shortened to just DTS) and is a series of multichannel audio technologies specializing in digital surround sound formats widely used in film industry, music sharing, and Home Theater.
+Home theater is full of monikers and acronyms, and one of the most recognizable acronyms in home theater audio are the letters DTS.
+DTS stands for Digital Theater Systems (now officially shortened to just DTS) and is a series of multichannel audio technologies specializing in digital surround sound formats widely used in the film industry, music sharing, and Home Theater.

 As a home theater audio format, DTS (also referred to as DTS Digital Surround or DTS Core) is one of two (along with Dolby Digital 5.1) that got their start with the Laserdisc format, with both formats migrating to DVD upon that format's introduction.

 Part 2: Best DTS player recommendations

 To really enjoy Home theater, the first thing you need to do is to find media players that support DTS.
 Actually, Windows Media Player, VLC, etc and many media players are with certain plugin support DTS.
 But they do not become the best ones as DTS requires a professional and excellent DTS player to render the most touching multi-surround sound at home just like in the theater.
 So, here are some top DTS players recommended for you to play DTS.